-One of the most difficult things about deciding to undergo surgery, is the understandable desire for a quick fix.
-Unfortunately, Mr Nduka sees many patients for second opinions who have undergone so-called “lunchtime facelifts”, thread lifts which have left patients with either irregular contours, or resulted in a lift that lasted a matter of months.
+One of the most difficult things about deciding to undergo surgery is the understandable desire for a quick fix.
+Unfortunately, Mr Nduka sees many patients for second opinions who have undergone so-called “lunchtime facelifts”, thread lifts which have left patients with either irregular contours or resulted in a lift that lasted a matter of months.

 Sun exposure can be a major contributor to accelerated aging.
 People who live in climates where the sun is strongest often suffer from prematurely aged skin, irrespective of their ethnic characteristics.
 Other factors, such as smoking and drinking alcohol, especially if done to excess from a young age can prematurely age the skin.

-Years of research, and the cumulative experience of surgeons, have led to an increasingly sophisticated understanding of the ageing process and the more subtle elements in the anatomy of the face.
+Years of research, and the cumulative experience of surgeons have led to an increasingly sophisticated understanding of the ageing process and the more subtle elements in the anatomy of the face.
 From this, techniques have developed to restore a more naturally youthful appearance.

 When you meet with Mr Nduka, you have an opportunity to receive information and ask any questions about the results you would like to achieve.
-Mr Nduka will tell you what will happen during your surgery and help design a procedure that meets your individual needs.
+He will tell you what will happen during your surgery and help design a procedure that meets your individual needs.
 It is often helpful to bring photographs of yourself when you considered you looked your best (10-15 years previously).
-Ideally these pictures should show you from the front and from the side, and if possible without a smile as this masks the jowls.
+Ideally, these pictures should show you from the front and from the side, and if possible without a smile as this masks the jowls.

 He may also speak about normal differences in your facial symmetry, some of which you may have never noticed previously.
-Mr Nduka surgeon will, in all likelihood, gently manipulate your facial skin.
+Mr Nduka will, in all likelihood, gently manipulate your facial skin.
 This performs a dual purpose; assessment of your skin and to show you the type of result you may expect after surgery.

-Mr Nduka will also discuss with you the risks, which may include scarring, bleeding and infection.
-He may also explain about procedures that can be used to improve the overall results of face lift surgery.
+Mr Nduka will also discuss with you the risks, which may include scarring, bleeding, and infection.
+He may also explain additional procedures to improve the overall results of facelift surgery.
 These can all be tailored to meet your individual needs and include; deep (SMAS) lifts; chin fat removal and; remodeling of the neck muscles.

 SHORT SCAR FACELIFT – This cosmetic surgery procedure performed under general or local anaesthetic is suitable for those with earlier signs of ageing.